 Michael Inkman

 Now would be a very good time to ask your trusted mortgage professional for a personal review of your mortgage situation.
 Give them a call and ask for your private assessment today.

-Federal Reserve Tagged: Federal Funds Rate, Federal Reserve, FOMC Statement, Unemployment Rate
+Filed Under: Federal Reserve Tagged With: Federal Funds Rate, Federal Reserve, FOMC Statement, Unemployment Rate

+Michael Inkman